 Take the diagnostic today to find out where your organisation sits

 The diagnostic is designed to be taken by internal L&D or HR team members, operating inside an organisation of some scale (>250 people) with an interest in Learning Analytics.
 It will take about 10 minutes to complete.
 We’ll ask questions about your tech, your people and your aspirations.
 The response isn’t instant; it takes us a couple of days to turn around the diagnostic with specific feedback for where you currently rank, what you might look to improve first and how Learning Pool can help you on your journey.
-Your response is personal to you and we won’t ever publish anyone’s individual diagnosis, nor reveal your company’s name, but we will look to talk about the results in aggregate form in our upcoming Learning Pool Live event, October 15th, with Josh Bersin.
+Your response is personal to you and we won’t ever publish anyone’s individual diagnosis, nor reveal your company’s name.
+For further reading, why not down our recent CLO snapshot, or our Adding data and learning analytics to your organization whitepaper.

 Get started by telling us what you need and one of our team will be in touch very soon.